cardano-foundation/CIPs/CIP-XXXX/README.md

 There are a number of interactions with a user in a dApp like Catalyst which require authentication.
 However, forcing all authentication through a wallet has several disadvantages.

-* Wallets only are guaranteed to provide `signData` if they implement CIP30, and that only allows a single signature.
+* Wallets only are guaranteed to provide `signData` if they implement CIP-0030, and that only allows a single signature.
-* There are multiple keys controlled by a wallet, and it's useful to ensure that all keys reflected are valid.
+* There are multiple keys controlled by a wallet, and it is useful to ensure that all keys reflected are valid.
-* It's equally important to ensure that registrations prove custody/ownership of certain on-chain identities, such as registered stake address or dRep registration.
+* It is equally important to ensure that registrations prove custody/ownership of certain on-chain identities, such as registered stake address or dRep registration.
 * Metadata in a transaction is inaccessible to Plutus scripts.
 * Wallets could present raw data to be signed to the user, and that makes the UX poor because the user would have difficulty